cvxgrp/dccp/README.md

 cost value = 1.41421356224
 ```

-The solutions obtained by DCCP can depend on the initial point from which the CCP algorithm starts.
+The solutions obtained by DCCP can depend on the initial point of the CCP algorithm.
-By default the algorithm starts from a random initial point.
+The algorithm starts from the values of any variables that are already specified; for any that are not specified, random values are used.
-You can specify an initial point manually by setting the ``value`` field of the problem variables.
+You can specify an initial value manually by setting the ``value`` field of the variable.
 For example, the following code runs the CCP algorithm with the specified initial values for ``x`` and ``y``:
 ```python
 x.value = numpy.array([1,2])
 y.value = numpy.array([-1,1])
 result = myprob.solve(method = 'dccp')
 ```
+An option is to use random initialization for all variables by ``prob.solve(method = ‘dccp’, random_start = TRUE)``, and by setting the parameter ``ccp_times`` you can specify the times that the CCP algorithm runs starting from random initial point each time.

 Functions and attributes